Aalambana: Release

-Aalambana was initially scheduled for a theatrical release on 15 December 2023; however, on 12 December, TSR Studios filed a case against 24AM Studios and KJR Studios for lenting ₹10 crore and only paying back ₹3 crore.
-This resulted in the film to receive a four-week ban from release.
+Aalambana was initially scheduled for a theatrical release on 15 December 2023; however, on 12 December, TSR Studios filed a case against 24AM Studios and KJR Studios for borrowing ₹10 crore and only paying back ₹3 crore.
+This resulted in the film receiving a four-week ban from release.
 According to an April 2024 article by Webdunia, the producer was in debt of at least ₹40 crore.
 In February 2025, the producers announced a release date of 7 March 2025, but this did not pan out.